nbkntu/intro-to-flask/README.md

 - The `region` specifies the region where you want to create the instance and in our case we will use `us-west-2`.

+- Note that this command runs in your local environment.
+You aren't connected to AWS.

 __Step 7:__

 - Next to create the AWS EBS instance: